fpoirotte/XRL/docs/src/types.rst

 ..  warning::

-    XML-RPC faults are handled specially and will always turn into a PHP ``\Exception`` that gets automatically raised, no matter what decoder has been passed to the client/server's constructor.
+    XML-RPC faults are handled specially and will always turn into ``\fpoirotte\XRL\Exception`` objects that get raised automatically,
+    no matter what decoder has been passed to the client/server's constructor.

 ..  : End of document.